MicrosoftDocs/powerbi-docs/articles/powerbi-refresh-troubleshooting-refresh-scenarios.md

 Here you can find information regarding different scenarios you may face when refreshing data within the Power BI service.

-> **Note**: If you encounter a scenario that is not listed below, and it is causing you issues, you can ask for further assistance on the [community site](http://community.powerbi.com/), or you can create a [support ticket](https://powerbi.microsoft.com/support/).
+> [AZURE.NOTE] If you encounter a scenario that is not listed below, and it is causing you issues, you can ask for further assistance on the [community site](http://community.powerbi.com/), or you can create a [support ticket](https://powerbi.microsoft.com/support/).

 ## Unsupported data source for refresh
 When configuring a dataset, you may get an error indicating the dataset uses an unsupported data source for refresh.
 For details, see